opentripplanner/OpenTripPlanner/ARCHITECTURE.md

 ## Modules/Components

-The diagram show a "generic" version on how we want to model the OTP components.
+The diagram shows a "generic" version on how we want to model the OTP components.

 ![MainModelOverview](docs/images/ServiceModelOverview.png)

- - `Use Case Service` A service witch combine the functionality in many `Domain Services` to fulfill a use-case or set of features.
+ - `Use Case Service` A service which combine the functionality in many `Domain Services` to fulfill a use-case or set of features.
 It may have an api with request/response classes.
 These are usually stateless; Hence the `Use Case Service` does normally not have a model.
 The implementing class has the same name as the interface with prefix `Default`.
- - `Domain Service` A service witch is the aggregate root for a domain model.
+ - `Domain Service` A service which is the aggregate root for a domain model.
 The model can be immutable (created at Graph build time) or support real-time updates.
 We separate the *read-only* `Service` from the `Repository`.
 The `Repository` is responsible for the domain objects lifecycle (insert, save, update and delete).
-The `Service` is usually a thin layer witch delegates to the `Repository`.
+The `Service` is usually a thin layer which delegates to the `Repository`.
 For small domains you may let the `Repository` implement the `Service` interface.
  - The `Repository` may or may not inherit from the `DomainService` interface.
 If the domain